 And then there is the other side of the web: one where people with lots of money or geeks have turned bad, will do things like display untrustworthy affiliate links that are filled with malware or adware and will relentlessly do whatever it takes to make money, no matter what it does to the reader’s computer.

-A bit like life itself, the good far outweighs the bad, but the bad do exist.
+A bit like life itself, the good far outweighs the bad, but the bad does exist.
 There’s no real easy solution to the problem other than to educate people on how to look out for the bad, so they don’t fall victim to it.
 It is possible to identify what is malware or adware by trial and error.
 Just because you have downloaded malware or adware doesn’t mean it is the end of the world.
 You can get rid of everything that is on your computer.
 The most important thing is educating people to know how to do it.

-Once you’ve seen what malware and adware do to a computer you can then easily identify it on your computer or someone else’s computer and get rid of it.
+Once you’ve seen what malware and adware do to a computer you can then easily identify it on your or someone else’s PC and get rid of it.
 I’ve seen many computers where people are using it with adware, and they haven’t got a clue.
 No wonder people hate ads online!

 Adware and malware are two different things in general, but I’ve just lumped them into the “bad” category for now.
 It is the adware side of things that we’ll be running through in this article and how you can fix it with a tool that we’ve been using for many years now.

 AdwCleaner is a tool that was once independently owned, although Malwarebytes have recently bought it.
 Malwarebytes has been arguably the biggest name in third-party malware programs protecting Windows PCs for a long time.
 They are a big deal among geeks.
 They aren’t such a big deal that just anybody would have heard of them, but most people in my position of writing about tech all day know them very well.
 They are large enough for a company to have been making lots of money, and I guess from that perspective their acquisition of AdwCleaner isn’t a surprising one.